 Currently, ADVSD contracts with several community agencies to provide congregate meals.
 The largest provider is Meals on Wheels People.
 They have eleven (11) congregate meal sites and four (4) satellite sites in the county.
 These meal sites offer two (2) daily lunch options in the interest of appealing to diverse tastes, and at a few locations, ethnic cuisine is served to attract diners from diverse cultural backgrounds.
 These meals are considered to be culturally responsive.
-Full schedule available here: www.mealsonwheelspeople.org/what-we-do/dining-centers/
+Full MOWP schedule available here: www.mealsonwheelspeople.org/what-we-do/dining-centers/ and Attachment D includes this schedule as well as culturally specific meals, described below.

-ADVSD also contracts with four culturally specific agencies to provide culturally specific meals.
-This change was made in 2012 to better meet the needs of culturally specific populations and help ADVSD provide person-directed services.
-Asian Health and Service Center provides culturally specific meals for Asian elders.
-NAYA Family Center provides culturally specific meals to Native American elders.
-El Programa Hispano Católico provides culturally specific meals to Hispanic elders.
-The Immigrant and Refugee Community Organization (IRCO) provides culturally-specific meals to the populations they serve that include Slavic, Asian, and African elders.
+ADVSD contracts with five culturally specific agencies to provide culturally specific meals.
+This change was made in 2012, and has been expanded to better provide person-directed services to meet the needs of culturally specific populations.
+Asian Health and Service Center, NAYA Family Center, El Programa Hispano Católico, Immigrant and Refugee Community Organization, and Ecumenical Ministries of Oregon provide culturally specific meals for Asian elders Native American elders, Hispanic elders Slavic, Asian, and African elders, and HIV/AIDS Long-Term Survivors over age 50, respectively.